Frequently Asked Questions

 I have a schedule of films I would like to show.
 Can you guarantee which films will be delivered next?

-Unfortunately we are not able to guarantee which title you will receive next as this is dependent on LOVEFILM's stock levels.
+Unfortunately we are not able to guarantee which title you will receive next as this is dependent on Amazon LOVEFILM's stock levels.
 However, you can prioritise your orders by visiting your order list and clicking on view all.
 Here you can mark your films as low, medium or high.
-If you are very keen to show a specific film, do let us know by emailing firstname.lastname@example.org and we may be able to send a copy from the office library.
+If you are very keen to show a specific film, do let us know by emailing firstname.lastname@example.org and we may be able to send a copy from our small in-house library.

 I've lost my return envelope.
 Can I still send my films back?

-All you need to do is pop the films into an envelope and send them back to LOVEFILM free of charge to:
+All you need to do is pop the films into an envelope and send them free of charge to Amazon LOVEFiLM at:

 LOVEFiLM UK Limited

-What do I do if any of the LOVEFiLM DVDs are faulty?
+What do I do if any of the DVDs are faulty?

 We recommend trying DVDs as soon as they arrive, and if they are faulty, tick the appropriate box on the envelope and send them back.
-When LOVEFiLM receives a faulty disc, they will send you a new film and take the damaged DVD out of circulation.
-If the time frame is too tight for you to receive a new DVD from LOVEFiLM then please contact your coordinator - they will be able to send you a title from our own library to tide you over.
+When Amazon LOVEFiLM receives a faulty disc, they will send you a new film and take the damaged DVD out of circulation.
+If the time frame is too tight for you to receive a new DVD from Amazon LOVEFiLM please contact your Programme Coordinator - they will be able to send you a title from our own library to tide you over.